markwei92/data-centric-assignment/README.md

 5) Frameworks Used

 The project uses Flask framework and mongoDB database to store and integrate data with the frontend development.
 Programming languages for the frontend display of the web app cookbook includes HTML, CSS, Javascript and for the backend development Python is used.
+For development testing I used the cloud9 platform which has been officially been ported over to the AWS Cloud 9, and for deployment and display of code, I used Heroku and Github respectively.

 6) App Testing